-Description: Includes data on exchange rates, international interest rates, prices, production and international transactions (including balance of payments) as well as individual country government, finance and national account data for individual countries.
+Note: International Financial Statistics (IFS) from the International Monetary Fund includes data on exchange rates, international interest rates, prices, production and international transactions (including balance of payments) as well as individual country government, finance and national account data for individual countries.

 Note: Provides access to Direction of Trade Statistics, International Financial Statistics, etc.